 Help us KEEP CULTURE STRONG through the sharing of the stories offered by this incredible group of artists: emerging, early-career, senior, regional, local and interstate multidisciplinary practitioners gathered together to reflect their view of Australian society through a black lens.

-The artists’ work drives a gaze into the eyes of non-Aboriginal people and reflects some of the current realities of being Aboriginal today, holding a mirror up to Australian society with its residual histories and through-lines into contemporary experiences still resoundingly relevant today.
+The exhibition drives a gaze into the eyes of non-Aboriginal people and reflects some of the current realities of being Aboriginal today, holding a mirror up to Australian society with its residual histories, and their through-lines into contemporary experiences of Aboriginal People today.

 Billy Cooley was born on a cattle station and spent much of his life as a stockman.
 He and his Pitjantjatjara wife, Lulu have always worked closely together raising their six children and making spectacular carvings on their homeland near Amata.
 They have been long-term directors of Maruku, working closely with management for decades.
 In recent years the couple have participated in many exhibitions and carving demonstrations at Uluru as well as regionally, nationally and overseas.
 Billy and Lulu now take great pride in passing on their skills not only to their children but grandchildren as well.